In this article, I will talk about how to remove wig glue properly.

 Step 2: Use a wet towel to wipe the vaseline off of your wig.
 Repeat this step until all the glue is removed.

-Removing Wig Glue on the Wig
+How to Remove Wig Glue on Your Wig

 After taking care of your skins and headlines, we need to ensure that our wigs are cleaned thoroughly, so no residue is left.